Negotiation Task - Power

 (3) Module3: Negotiation Task: max 6 rounds (see parameters.maxRounds)

-- by default Participant starts the negotiation by proposing 3 (levels) for issueA, issueB, and issueC
+- Participant or Computer (editable parameters) starts the negotiation by proposing 3 (levels) for issueA, issueB, and issueC

 => if the proposed levels are the same as the last counter offer(s) from the computer,